Sex is fun, but it pays to be prepared and to clear your mind before you do it.

-Sex is great, but much of it depends on how you’re feeling and external factors.
-While there’s no way of stopping your brain from running wild during the first time you have sex with someone new, or when something stressful happens in your life, there are effective and simple ways to prepare your brain for a more positive experience.
+Sex is great, but much of it depends on how you’re feeling and external factors, such as stress.
+While there’s no way of stopping your brain from running wild during your first time having sex with a new partner, there are effective and simple ways to prepare your brain for a more positive experience.

 Several sex experts gave advice to The Huffington Post to help old and new couples have better and more pleasant sex.
 Check out five of our favorites: